geerlingguy/pi-cluster/README.md

 ansible-playbook main.yml
 ```

 At the end of the playbook, there should be an instance of Drupal running on the cluster.
 If you log into node 1, you should be able to access it with `curl localhost`.
-Alternatively, if you have SSH tunnelling configured, you could access `http://[your-vps-ip-or-hostname]:8080/` and you'd see the site.
+Alternatively, if you have SSH tunnelling configured (see later section), you could access `http://[your-vps-ip-or-hostname]:8080/` and you'd see the site.

 You can also log into node 1, switch to the root user account (`sudo su`), then use `kubectl` to manage the cluster (e.g. view Drupal pods with `kubectl get pods -n drupal`).